markaspot/mark-a-spot/README.md

 - `web`: The Nginx web server
 - `markaspot`: The Mark-a-Spot Drupal application
+- `ui`: The frontend (Nuxt), remember to delete application cache when reinstall
 - `db`: The MariaDB database
 - `phpmyadmin`: PHPMyAdmin for database management